GKO95/GKO95.github.io/README.md

 Most of the icons in my GH-Pages are from [iconmonstr](https://iconmonstr.com/) and I love those simple designs!

 ### Syntax Highlight
-For the syntax highlight, the GH-Pages use the [Rouge](http://rouge.jneen.net/) syntax highlighter with the [Monokai](https://raw.githubusercontent.com/jwarby/pygments-css/master/monokai.css) style.
+For the syntax highlight, the GH-Pages use the [Rouge](http://rouge.jneen.net/) syntax highlighter with the [Monokai](https://raw.githubusercontent.com/jwarby/pygments-css/master/monokai.css) and [Default](https://raw.githubusercontent.com/jwarby/pygments-css/master/default.css) styles.

 To implement the style to the syntax highlighter, create `pygments.css` file under `/assets/css/` directory, and paste the content from the URL above.
 Then link the stylesheet as follows: